The Jobs Victoria Fund is providing $250 million in wage subsidies to help Victorian businesses to grow and to create 10,000 secure jobs.

 Apply for the Jobs Victoria Fund

 Please note: You must hire employees from one of the priority groups of jobseekers before you make an application.
-If you meet all the eligibility criteria and supply the necessary information, you will receive funding (subject to availability of funds and conditions).

 Resources to support your application